Zlatko Portner

-Zlatko Portner (Златко Портнер; 16 January 1962 – 23 September 2020) was a Serbian handball coach and player who competed for Yugoslavia in the 1988 Summer Olympics.
+Zlatko Portner (Златко Портнер; 16 January 1962 – 23 September 2020) was a Serbian handball coach and player who won the 1986 World Championship.
+He also competed for Yugoslavia in the 1988 Summer Olympics.

 Club career

 After playing for Crvenka, Portner joined Yugoslav champions Metaloplastika, becoming a member of the squad that won consecutive European Cup titles (1984–85 and 1985–86).
 He also won six consecutive national championships with the club.

 During the 1989–90 season, Portner joined Barcelona as a replacement for his compatriot Milan Kalina.
 He reunited with his former Metaloplastika teammate Veselin Vujović, helping the club win the European Cup in 1991.
 The next year, Portner went to France and spent two seasons with Vénissieux Rhône-Alpes (1992–1994).
 He later also played for Swiss teams BSV Bern, TV Zofingen, and BSC Grosshöchstetten.

 International career

 At international level, Portner represented Yugoslavia in two World Championships, winning the 1986 edition in his debut appearance.
 He was also a member of the team that won the bronze medal at the 1988 Summer Olympics.